 - give yourself at least fifteen minutes of relaxation in the rest room, before another visit to the sauna

-Roman Bath, pictured below, beautifully preserved and popular in Strasbourg:
+Roman Bath, pictured below, is beautifully preserved and popular in Strasbourg:

 2. Nordic Basin

-Nordic pool, pictured below, is ideal to relax the body as a whole.
+The nordic pool, pictured below, is ideal for relaxing the body as a whole.
 It is a heated outdoor pool located in the nice, green surroundings:

-For extra 5 euro per person (approximately) you can access Municipal Baths swimming pool, in same building:
+For an extra 5 euros per person (approximately) you can access the Municipal Baths swimming pool, in the same building:

 3. Proper swimwear at the French swimming pools